honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 **Options:**
 key | value | description
 :--|:--|:--
-field | string | The name of the field to match against the whitelist values | list  | The name of the event field to match against the whitelist
+field | string | The name of the field to match against the allow list values | list  | The set of field values that cause this processor to keep an event

 ### route_event